By Emily McConville and Zach Klonsinski

 Regardless of where the investments start, Krcmaric said Notre Dame carefully tracks where its investment dollars go.
-It also follows investment guidelines set by the United States Conference of Catholic Bishops — meaning no investments in activities that have to do with abortion, stem cell research or anything that does not follow Catholic Social Teaching, which is the Church’s doctrines on issues of social justice, human dignity and the common good.
+He added the University also follows investment guidelines set by the United States Conference of Catholic Bishops — meaning no investments in activities that have to do with abortion, stem cell research or anything that does not follow Catholic Social Teaching, which is the Church’s doctrines on issues of social justice, human dignity and the common good.

-To follow these guidelines, Krcmaric said the Investment Office carefully monitors individual companies and funds and makes it clear to them where it wants its investment dollars to go.
+To follow these guidelines, Krcmaric said the Investment Office carefully monitors individual companies and funds and makes it clear where it wants the University’s investment dollars to be spent.

 “They know what we’re after,” he said.

-Investment funds around the world reported in the 2015 Form 990 represent the vast majority of Notre Dame’s total overseas activities, which totals about $5.19 billion.
-The remaining $56 million supports Notre Dame’s actual presence in other countries, which is itself increasing.
+Investment funds around the world reported in the 2015 Form 990 represent the vast majority of Notre Dame’s total reported overseas activities, which totaled about $5.19 billion.
+The remaining $56 million supports Notre Dame’s actual presence in other countries, which is itself increasing, according to Klee.